 Each executive officer has agreed to hold, unless expressly consented to by us, at all times during and after the termination of his or her employment agreement, in strict confidence and not to use, any of our confidential information or the confidential information of our customers and suppliers.
-In addition, each executive officer has agreed to be bound by certain non-competition and non-solicitation restrictions during the term of his or her employment and for up to two years following the last date of employment.
-Specifically, each executive officer has agreed not to, among other things, (i) carry out or otherwise be concerned or interested, directly or indirectly, in certain businesses in competition with us; or (ii) assume employment with or provide services to certain of our competitors or engage, directly or indirectly, with such competitors.
+In addition, each executive officer has agreed to be bound by certain non-competition and non-solicitation restrictions during the term of his or her employment and 12 months after the termination of the employment.

-We [have also entered] into indemnification agreements with each of our directors and executive officers.
-Under these agreements, we agree to indemnify our directors and executive officers against certain liabilities and expenses incurred by such persons in connection with claims made by reason of their being a director or officer of our company.]
+We have also entered into indemnification agreements with each of our directors and executive officers.
+Under these agreements, we agree to indemnify our directors and executive officers against certain liabilities and expenses incurred by such persons in connection with claims made by reason of their being a director or officer of our company.